 Some of you are very interested in math competitions.
 That's a good way to get hooked into mathematics, and the competing camps that accept middle school age kids emphasize competition preparation.
 But professional mathematicians don't do competitions.
-To be sure, they can get prizes for research, and sometimes for teaching and for writing mathematics, but it's not run the same way.
+To be sure, they can get prizes for research, and sometimes for teaching and for writing mathematics, but it's not competition in the same sense.
 So bringing you into the real world of mathematics must take you beyond competitions.

-We do have competition practice here, this year Ms C's MATHCOUNTS courses, Adam's AMC courses and his Team Competition Course, and Prof Pylyavskyy's AIME and Olympiad courses.
+We do have competition practice here, this year both Prof C and Mr L gave MATHCOUNTS courses, Ms O'Neill and I gave AMC courses, and Dr V gave an Advanced Mandelbrot course.
 But MathPath does much more.

 We have foundation courses - courses on basic mathematical concepts that aren't much emphasized in the North American school curriculum, such as number theory and induction.
-We have more advanced special topics courses, such as Dr V's Fabulous [pause - students shouted the rest of the name] Fibonacci Array, courses on 4 different geometries: for 5 bonus points each name the courses [a student from the audience correctly answered 3, another got the 4th] Analytic, Hyperbolic, Elliptic and Projective.
-We have exciting courses that build mathematical ideas based on recreation, as when Dr B (Prof Jane Butterfield) taught Ramsey Graph Games.
-And we have plenaries where you see active mathematicians at work, for instance, John Conway explaining some of his many original ideas and Prof Su explaining the modern work on how many shuffles it takes to randomize a deck.
+We have more advanced special topics courses, such as Dr V's Marden's [pause - students shouted the rest of the name] Marvelous Theorem, courses on 4 different geometries: for 5 bonus points each name the courses [a student from the audience correctly answered all 4] Analytic, Hyperbolic, Elliptic and Projective.
+We have exciting courses that build mathematical ideas based on recreation, as when

+Dr B (Prof Jane Butterfield) taught Ramsey Graph Games.
+And we have plenaries where you see active mathematicians at work, for instance, John Conway explaining some of his many original ideas and Prof Rogness explaining different ideas about distance.
+And, I am pleased to say, you have learned how to listen to advanced talks that are hard for you to follow and still get something out of them.